Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

     ![Four icons that fit inside the following grids: 13x13 pixels square, 14x14 pixels circle, 14x12 pixels rectangles, horizontal and vertical.](/images/design/icons/icons-creating-keylines-1@2x.png)

     The overall shape of an icon can vary from a circle to a square, or from a tall rectangle to a wide one.
-So all icons have the same visual weight, always start with the following keylines.
+Always start with the following keylines, so that all icons have the same visual weight.

   </DirectiveCard>
   <DirectiveCard>

     ![Four icons that stick our slightly from the the following grids: 13x13 pixels square, 14x14 pixels circle, 14x12 pixels rectangles, horizontal and vertical.](/images/design/icons/icons-creating-keylines-2@2x.png)

-    The guidelines are a starting point, not a hard constraint.
+    These guidelines are a starting point, not a hard constraint.
 If it makes the concept stronger or keeps the icon optically aligned, it’s ok to deviate.

   </DirectiveCard>